 Minimizes Urinary Tract Infections

-This figure is an indication of the percent of long-term stay residents who experienced a urinary tract infection.
-UTI's may be an indication of poor nursing care.
-Nevertheless, this metric can also be misleading for certain facilities due to different reporting standards for infections.
+This gauges the percent of long-term residents that had urinary tract infections.
+UTI's may be a sign of lower quality nursing care.
+However, this metric could also be skewed for certain facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication